samsbubble/PerfectMazeGenerator/README.txt

 The program is run by opening the project in the IDE of your choice.
 Build and run the project and the menu will be displayed.

 How to use the menu in detail can be found in the report.
 But there is a small guide, when pressing the "About" then "Help" in the menu bar.
 This will display a small pop-up window with details of the different functions in the program.

+All tests generate .txt files, which are all put in the tests folder.

+All experiments are made in python.
+The experiment folder can be opened in your IDE for python of choice.
+All the experiment files generates images, which are saved in the images folder within the experiment folder.